91Days7453/91Days7453/README.md

 - 👀 I’m interested in ...
 Programming, Gaming, listen Music, reading Japan Mangas, Japan Anime
 - 🌱 I’m currently learning ...The Programming Speak; Java, Node JS and C++
 - 💞️ I’m looking to collaborate on... whit many users in this world
-- 📫 How to reach me ... with E-Mail: blassgrunmistel@magenta.de
+- 📫 How to reach me ... with E-Mail: blassgrunmistel@gmail.com

 <!---
 91Days7453/91Days7453 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.